 - Referral of pain

-You will then be offered an in depth physical examination which will look at all of the following factors:
+In addition, an in depth physical examination will evaluate the following factors:

 - General posture and flexibility

-- Palpation may reveal muscle tenderness and tightness in the neck muscles and suboccipital
+- Palpation evaluating tenderness and tightness in the neck muscles.

 - Muscle tests to determine the extent of weakness